Ao-27/Project1_Group1_HousingMarket/README.md

 ## Limitations
     First, working in housing data can be very challenging from a statistics perspective and our team’s experience found this to be the case due to differing perspectives on insights, and limitations within the data found.

     From a granularity perspective, we initially targeted average price comparisons to median incomes but quickly discovered that while widely available, housing and income data is often proprietary with housing typically reported based on monthly averages.

     Further to this, given the nature of the real estate business, the data sets monthly averages are not consistently calculated using the exact same houses of the prior month.
 We parsed through StatsCan data that was rated as excellent but ran into challenges when looking to join that data to other sources.

     Due to the proprietary issues, our data is exclusively focused on sales prices limiting our ability to analyze the market from a Sq.Ft, Dwelling Type, Number of Bedrooms, Lot Sizes, etc. perspective.
 The team opted for a solution to leverage CREA average housing price data found online to develop our own dataset that compiled average housing sales prices to analyse which dataset appeared to be more reliable to answer our inquiries.

     Additionally, due to the dynamic nature of the housing market, data for certain periods may not be as readily accessible, leading to potential gaps in our insights.

     Despite these limitations, we have strived to present the most comprehensive and informative analysis possible, leveraging the data at our disposal to draw meaningful conclusions.
 However, the availability of data may be limited in certain regions or timeframes, which could impact the granularity and completeness of our analysis.

  ### Going further (what would have improve our project?
+    HAVE MAYBE 3 RECOMMENDATIONS HERE!